aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/anta_integration.md

 When specifying a group, it must be a group from the Ansible inventory.
 The custom tests will then be added to all devices that are part of this group.
 You can also use the `all` group to target all the devices in your inventory.
 The directory where the custom catalogs are stored can be changed with the `custom_anta_catalogs_dir` variable.

 !!! warning
-    The `skipped_tests` variable will ONLY skip the dynamically generated tests from the AVD validate state role.
+    The `skip_tests` variable will ONLY skip the dynamically generated tests from the AVD validate state role.
 It will **not** skip tests added from custom catalogs.

 !!! info
     The final catalog will be validated by ANTA before running the tests on your network.
 Duplicate tests with the same inputs will be automatically removed.
 Therefore, dynamically generated tests by AVD will never be overwritten.
-To overwrite them, you should first skip them using the `skipped_tests` variable and provide your own tests with inputs via a custom catalog.
+To overwrite them, you should first skip them using the `skip_tests` variable and provide your own tests with inputs via a custom catalog.

 ## Example playbook